 - AR mask and video recording — at least 30 FPS on iPhone 5s, 6, 6plus | Samsung s8/Huawei P10/Mi6 and higher

-- The effect works stably on the front and rear camera.
+The effect works stably on the front and rear cameras.

-- The effect works stably with face in the camera, no face, and disappearing face.
+The effect works stably with a face in the camera, no face, and a disappearing face.

-- Masks stretch on the face with wide-open mouth, grimacing and no elements overlap one another
+Masks stretch on the face with wide-open mouths, grimacing and no elements overlap one another

 Measuring user engagement with your effects helps you better understand your audience and deliver a successful app.
-Track how users interact with your filters to see which filters perform best and which one needs a redesign.
+Track how users interact with your custom filters to see which effects perform best and which one needs a redesign.

 What to monitor: